Hamiltonian Lie algebroids: Introduction

 \subsection{Acknowledgements}

-For comments, encouragement, and advice we would like to thank Alejandro Cabrera, Marius Crainic, Noriaki Ikeda, Madeleine Jotz, Honglei Lang, Ioan Marcut, Jo\~ao Nuno Mestre, Michele Schiavina, Thomas Strobl, and Kevin Zhang, as well as the audiences over several years who heard us present preliminary versions of this work and gave invaluable feedback.
+For comments, encouragement, and advice we would like to thank Alejandro Cabrera, Marius Crainic, Noriaki Ikeda, Madeleine Jotz Lean, Honglei Lang, Kirill Mackenzie, Ioan Marcut, Jo\~ao Nuno Mestre, Michele Schiavina, and Thomas Strobl as well as the audiences over several years who heard us present preliminary versions of this work and gave invaluable feedback.
+We also thank the referee for many useful suggestions, which have improved the paper substantially.

 C.B.~would like to thank the math department of UC Berkeley for its hospitality.
 A.W.'s research was supported in part by the UC Berkeley Committee on Research.